Skip to main content

 • Eligible funds exemption

-• Provides a partial exemption.
+• Provides a partial exemption from taxation.

 • Applies to property that a veteran or certain other designated person purchases.
 Such owners must purchase the property with pension, bonus or insurance monies.